 was published by Harvard University Press in December 2019.
 One of Wang’s edited volumes (with Winnie Wong) “Reconsidering the 2006 MIT Visualizing Cultures Controversy”

 won the Council of Editors of Learned Journal's “Best Special Issue Award” in 2015.
 Professor Wang is currently working with a colleague in China to edit a volume on entertainment media and the future of content.

 Wang received fellowships from the Radcliffe Institute of Advanced Studies of Harvard University, the National Humanities Center, and the Chiang Ching-kuo Foundation.

-Wang’s current research interests include entertainment media in China and the US, advertising and marketing, civic media and communication, social media action research, and nonprofit technology, with an area focus on the People’s Republic of China.
+Wang’s most recent research interests included entertainment media in China and the US, advertising and marketing, civic media and communication, social media action research, and nonprofit technology, with an area focus on the People’s Republic of China.